dogukannn/dogukannn.github.io/_posts/2024/2023-08-24-volumetric-rendering.md

 share-img: /post_assets/7/post_image.png
 ---

-When I started my journey with Computer Graphics, I came across a fun little book called "Ray Tracing in One Weekend".
-I was mesmerized by the output images that contain some good looking spheres.
+When I started my journey with Computer Graphics, I found a fun little book called "Ray Tracing in One Weekend".
+I was mesmerized by the output images that contained some good-looking spheres.
 I followed that book and implemented a basic ray tracer with different materials and sampling.
-The book only covered scenes with spheres for simplicity.
-That journey led me to some interesting topics such as importance sampling, insides of real world cameras and properties of light.
-With the start of my Masters Degree, I jumped back on this journey with a broader vision and more importantly "triangles".
+For simplicity, the book only covered scenes with spheres.
+That journey led me to some interesting topics such as importance sampling, the insides of real-world cameras, and properties of light.
+With the start of my master's Degree, I jumped back on this journey with a broader vision and more importantly "triangles".

 <div class="fig figcenter fighighlight">
   <img src="/post_assets/7/ray_traced_spheres.png">